aspose-note/Aspose.Note-Reference-Tutorials/content/english/net/text-manipulation/generate-document-from-template/_index.md

 ### Are temporary licenses available for Aspose.Note for .NET?
 Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) for testing and evaluation purposes.
 ### Where can I find comprehensive documentation for Aspose.Note for .NET?
-Refer to the official [documentation](https://reference.aspose.com/note/net/) for in-depth information on using Aspose.Note for .NET.
+Refer to the [documentation](https://reference.aspose.com/note/net/) for in-depth information on using Aspose.Note for .NET.